 Since graduating from Duke University in 1972 with a BA in art history, Mary Ann has spent her career as an arts administrator.
 Her first job was at the Corcoran Gallery of Art in Washington, D.C., followed by a stint at the John F. Kennedy Center for the Performing Arts as curator of its Bicentennial exhibition.
 She then moved to Michigan to become curator of exhibitions at Cranbrook Academy of Art before heading west for 13 years at the Denver Art Museum and 12 at the Aspen Art Museum where she was twice Interim Director.

 Kathy assists with administrative and development tasks that serve the entire Museum.
-She serves as a liaison to the Board of Trustees and assists with committee meetings and record keeping.
+She serves as a liaison to the Board of Trustees and assists with grants, sponsorships, donors, and committee meetings.
 She brings years of administrative experience to DCWM.
 Previously she worked at Princeton University in the HR and Annual Giving departments with the Annual Giving campaigns, alumni events, and Board of Directors meetings.